-

 forcebwithu replied to forcebwithu's topic in General Discussion about Pattaya

 Thanks.
 The rainwater system catches rain from the downspout on one side of the house, which is the only side the owner installed gutters on.
 Even though it's only one side of the roof that I'm catching rain from, during normal rainy times it will be more than enough to keep the 1,000L tank topped up.
 The clear plastic tubing on side of the tank is my DIY water level measuring device.
 The tank feeds into a cheap, 1450B water pump.
 I made a mistake by using screw in elbow joints to the pump.
-In order to align the elbow in the correct direction, I couldn't tighten them all -
+In order to align the elbow in the correct direction, I couldn't tighten them all the way.
+Even after using multiple wraps of teflon tape the screw ends still have small leaks.
+My next project is to replace the elbows with straight in screw connectors which I can tighten all the way to the stops, and then glue the elbow joints to those connectors. -

 Shrinking Pattaya Reservoirs